Raw Mini Pumpkin Pie Hearts

 - A pinch each of nutmeg, clove, allspice and cinnamon

 - 3 tablspoons coconut oil

 Simply add ingredients to a food processor and process until the mixture begins to come together.
-Use a chocolate mould or similar to form shapes or you can just use your hands to form small or even snack bars.
-You can eat as they are but I think they taste much nicer if you pop into the freezer until they harden.
+Use a chocolate mould or similar to form shapes or you can just use your hands to make small balls or even snack bars.
+You can eat them as they are but I think they taste much nicer if you pop them into the freezer until they harden.
 Remove from freezer for a couple of minutes to soften sightly before eating.

 mouth-watering to share?